 Surfers Paradise is all about the beach and fun.
 There and nearby places on the Gold Coast can be described as a hub for entertainment near the beach.

-During the day, Main Beach is patrolled, and red and yellow flags signal the area for swimming.
+During the day, the beach is patrolled, and red and yellow flags signal the area for swimming.
 It’s also easy to hire a surfboard or book lessons* to enjoy the waves.
 And with over 300 sunny days per year and an average temperature of 25°C, it’s almost possible to have a beach day every day.

 In the evening, it’s very lively with restaurants and nightclubs.
-If things often close early in Australia, it’s not the case in Surfers.
+If things often close early in Australia, it’s different in Surfers Paradise.
 Some even say it’s Australia’s nightlife capital.

 If you like shopping